Summer Learning

 Can a current grade 12 student enrol in Summer Learning course?

 • The Summer Learning registration item is added through School Cash Online to NVSD44 students currently in grades 7 to 11 automatically.
-It is not automatically added to grade 12s as most grade 12’s are not eligible to enrol in Summer Learning
+It is not automatically added to any current grade 12s, for most grade 12’s are not eligible to enrol in Summer Learning

 Can International students enrol in Summer Learning?

-• Fee paying NVSD44 International students can enrol if they are willing to pay the 1600$ and they have permission from the International Office.
+• Fee-paying North Vancouver School District 44 International students ONLY are eligible to enrol. if the $1600 course fee and they have permission from the International Office.

-• Funding Eligible INVSD nternational students can enrol without payment.
-Documentation regarding residency and study permit status may be required
+• Funding Eligible NVSD44 International students can enrol without needing to pay a course fee.
+Documentation regarding residency and study permit status may be required.

-• International Students from other districts can not enrol in NVSD Summer Learning.
-Please check with your own school district for Summer Learning options.
+• International Students attending schools in other school districts or attending any private/independent schools are not allowed to enrol in our North Vancouver School District 44 Summer Learning.
+Please check with your own school district for summer school options.

-Can students who are not SD44 students, or “Out of District“ students, enrol in NVSD44 Summer Learning?
+Can students who are not North Vancouver School District 44 students, or “Out of District“ students, enrol in NVSD44 Summer Learning?

-• Yes – under most circumstances they can enrol as long as there is space remaining in Summer Learning classes on May 15.
+• Yes – under most circumstances they can enrol as long as there is space remaining in Summer Learning courses on May 19, 2026.

 • Out of district Students in grade 7-11attending a MYED school (this is applicable to most students.)

-• can register online starting May 15 using the link that will appear on the website on that date
+• can register online starting May 19 using the link that will appear on our website's Registration page on that date

-• Registration for these students will be done through a NVAN school cash online guest account.
+• Registration for these students will be done through our school district's school cash online guest account.
 (Note: it cannot be added to their own current school district School Cash Online account.)
+You will need to click on "Check out as a Guest".
+Do not try to log into your school district's school cash online account-it will not work.

-• For these students, there is no longer a need for additional documents as the Summer Office will confirm eligibility for Summer Learning through MYED once the student has been cross enrolled to NVSD44 Summer Learning
+• For these students, there is no longer a need for additional documents as the Summer Office will confirm eligibility for Summer Learning through MYED once the student has been cross enrolled to NVSD44 Summer Learning.
+If we find student is not eligible to enrol in our school, we will contact the parent who registered and communicate this.

-• Out of district students attending a home school that does not use MYED ( Brockton, Mulgrave, or Vancouver Waldorf Schools) must register in person at the Summer Office at 3365 Mahon with the following documents: Prefilled registration, technology agreement, PIC form, Proof of residency address, Proof of status in Canada for both student and parent (e.g. Passport).
-Registration is only permitted by the parent/legal guardian at our office starting May 15th at 10am, online registration is not permitted/accepted.
+• Out of district students attending a home school that does not use MYED ( Brockton, Mulgrave, or Vancouver Waldorf Schools) must register in person at the Summer Office at 3365 Mahon with the following documents: Prefilled registration form, technology agreement, PIC form, Proof of residency address, Proof of status in Canada for both student and parent (e.g. Passport).
+Registration is only permitted by the parent/legal guardian at our office starting May 19th at 10am, online registration is not permitted/accepted.

-• Literacy and Numeracy courses are for students who have already taken Math 8 or 9 or English 8 or 9, but who need to further development with skills and curricular competencies before entering the next level.
-These courses are not for grade 7 students who are wishing to "get ahead."
+• Literacy and Numeracy support courses are for students who have already taken Math 8 or 9 or English 8 or 9, but who need to further development with skills and curricular competencies before entering the next grade level course.
+These are not preview courses.
+Current grade 8 students will be registered into Numeracy or Literacy 8 and current grade 9 students will be registered into Numeracy or Literacy 9, so parents will need to choose the correct course when registering.
+Grade 7 students are not eligible to enrol in these support courses.

 Can students audit a summer course?